Citroën Traction Avant: Impact on Citroën

 The development costs of the Traction Avant, combined with the redevelopment of its factory, were very high and Citroën declared bankruptcy in late 1934.
 The largest creditor was Michelin, who then owned Citroën from 1934 until 1976.
 Under Michelin, Citroën was run as a research laboratory, a test bed for their radial tires and new automotive technologies.

 In 1954, Citroën's experiments with hydropneumatic technology produced its first result, the "15/6 H" – a variant of the 6-cylinder model 15/6 with a self-leveling, height-adjustable rear suspension, a field trial for the DS released the following year.

 Directly after the introduction of the Citroën ID, a simplified and more competitively priced version of the expensive DS model, production of the Traction Avant ended in July 1957.

 Over 23 years, 759,111 had been built, including 26,400 assembled in Slough in England, 31,750 assembled in Forest near Brussels, 1,823 assembled at Cologne in Germany, and 550 built in Copenhagen, Denmark.
 The total reflects the production stoppage during World War II.

 Media appearances

 According to Internet Movie Cars Database, the Traction Avant has made over 1,300 film/TV appearances, including prominent roles in From Russia with love (1963), The Sound of Music (1965) and the French films Army of Shadows (1969) and Diva (1981).
+It is also seen as the car of the Bordurian agents in Geneva in the Tintin book The Calculus Affair.